Need Help? Give us a call.

-Opening a pet store in your town is a great idea if there isn’t already a local supply shop or large chain store like PetSmart or PetCo.
+Opening a pet store in your town is a great small town business idea if there isn’t already a local supply shop or large chain store like PetSmart or PetCo.
 Depending on the pet population in your area, there might be demand for pet grooming and boarding services.

 If you’re interested in opening a pet store or pet service business in a small town, ask local pet owners you know where they currently get their food and grooming.
 An existing pet shop owner in your town might also be a good resource, if you’re interested in offering grooming, walking, or boarding services.